learn-co-curriculum/phase-1-using-fetch/README.md

 ![kimmy wow](http://i.giphy.com/3osxYwZm9WZwnt1Zja.gif)

-Let's perform a trivial demonstration.
-Open up a new **incognito** tab in Chrome.
+Let's perform a demonstration.
+Navigate to http://open-notify.org in a new tab (you must be on this webpage).
 Open up DevTools and paste the following:

 ```js
 fetch('http://api.open-notify.org/astros.json').then(function(response) { return response.json(); }).then(function(json) { console.log(json) });